History of Koreans in Boston: History

-In 1884 a Korean student attending Dummer Academy (now The Governor's Academy) in Byfield, Massachusetts was the first Korean student who was ever enrolled in the USA.
 In 1907 Syngman Rhee began attending Harvard University.
 Students in general made up many of the first Koreans in the Boston area.
 The Korean population of the Boston area was, by 1945, made up of higher education students, Christian missionaries and ministers, and government officials.

 Harvard–Yenching Institute began offering PhD fellowships to South Koreans in 1953, leading to the development of the Korean community in the Boston area.

+The Korean Society of Boston over the decades as evolved.
+In 1989, the Korean American leaders created and established the Korean American Citizens League of New England, Inc. (KACL-NE).
+In 2024, KACL-NE together with community and business leaders including the Massachusetts Korean Cultural Society and the Massachusetts NAICFM branch with the financial assistance from Eastern Bank created and established the Moon Awards to recognize the contributions of Korean Americans and allies of the Korean American community.